-The Energy Technology List (ETL) is a government approved list of approximately 10,000 energy efficient products.
+The Energy Technology List (ETL) is a government approved list of over 8,000 energy efficient products.
 The ETL aims to encourage UK businesses to invest in high performance energy efficient equipment by reducing the financial and transactional costs associated with purchasing energy efficient products.

 The ETL is a free-to-use list that provides organisations with the confidence that they are buying plant and machinery that demonstrates a high standard of energy efficiency.
 This is backed by regular, independent evaluations of the market across 16 separate technology categories, providing a benchmark for what currently represents top performance.

 The ETL can be paired with accelerated tax relief, such as the Annual Investment Allowance (AIA).
 The AIA limit has been raised to £1 million until 1 January 2022, enabling businesses investing in new plant and machinery equipment to be able to claim through their AIA.

 This guide explains how to use the ETL to identify energy efficient equipment.

 Setting the bar for high energy efficiency performance